clark800/stp/README.md

 stp
 ===

 `stp` (shell template processor) is an extensible static site generator and generic template processor in 100 lines of POSIX shell.
+Plugins for automatic generation of navigation links, index files, etc are another couple hundred lines.

 Summary of features:
 * Dynamic template engine based on shell command substitution (no new syntax)